mwitzenm/openshift-aws-deploy/README.md

      CheckHostIP                no
      ForwardAgent               yes
      IdentityFile               /path/to/ssh/key
 ```
+You can find more information about using an SSH bastion [here](http://blog.scottlowe.org/2015/11/21/using-ssh-bastion-host/).

 ### Export the EC2 Credentials
 You will need to export your EC2 credentials before attempting to use the
 scripts: